ivanitlearning/AWS-Associate-Courses/README.md

 * Offers temporary AWS credentials
 * Swaps federated identities (eg. FB, Google, Apple, SAML logins) or User Pool logins for temp AWS creds.
 Process known as Federation.
+  * However this requires you handle each type of federated identity token (FB, Google, Amazon, Apple etc.)
 * Works by assuming IAM roles on behalf of the identity

 ![](Pics/IdentityPools.png)

 Both can be combined

-* Benefit is that the identity pool need only be configured to accept a single external identity provider, User Pool, instead of the numerous external ID providers.
+* Benefit is that the identity pool need only be configured to accept a single external identity provider, User Pool, instead of the numerous external ID providers (federated tokens)

 ![](Pics/UserAndIdentityPools.png)